6 Easy Ways to Eat More Vitamin D-Rich Foods

 The problem: Vitamin D isn’t found in many foods

 Fatty fish (like salmon, halibut, cod, and tuna) is one of the best food sources of vitamin D, says McWhorter.
-A 3-ounce fillet delivers about 450 International Units (IU), which is close to the 600 IU that experts recommend most people eat daily.
+A 3-ounce fillet delivers about 450 International Units (IU), which is close to the 600 IU that experts recommend most adults eat daily.

 Cod liver oil

 In just one tablespoon, cod liver oil contains about 1,300 IU of vitamin D—more than any other food on this list.
-It is also rich in omega-3s and vitamin A. “Just keep in mind that it’s always better to consume the food than depend on a supplement,” says McWhorley.
+It is also rich in omega-3s and vitamin A. “Just keep in mind that it’s always better to consume the food than depend on a supplement,” says McWhorter.
 Here’s what you should know before taking a vitamin D supplement.

-Oysters are surprisingly high in nutrients like vitamin D, vitamin B12, copper, zinc and selenium with a super-low calorie count (roughly 57 calories for a half-dozen!).
+Oysters are surprisingly high in nutrients like vitamin D, vitamin B12, copper, zinc, and selenium with a super-low calorie count (roughly 57 calories for a half-dozen.).
 They contain almost 300 IU per a half-dozen serving, or even more, depending on the type of oyster.
 Discover the diets that put you at risk for a vitamin D deficiency.

 Mushrooms are the only plant-based food that can contain vitamin D, aside from fortified foods, says McWhorter.
 Just like humans, mushrooms produce the vitamin only when exposed to light, so those grown indoors may contain very little.
 If you are planning on getting your vitamin D from mushrooms, experts from Berkeley recommend making sure they’re exposed to adequate levels of UV light or sunlight (some companies specifically advertise this; while vitamin D content varies, some types can provide the daily recommendations with just one serving).
+Check out this surprising reason you might not be absorbing as much vitamin D as you should.